We asked Sunseeker International Sales Director Sean Robertson to select the 10 most iconic past models and help explain why they made the cut...

 A starting price of around £100,000 and a wide range of engines, encompassing everything from fuel-efficient KAD 42 diesels to fire-breathing petrol V8s, meant it appealed to everyone from newbies to speed freaks.
-It also featured in the Bond film The World is Not Enough as the star of a dramatic boat chase along the Thames.
+It also featured as the getaway boat of James Bond’s nemesis in The World is Not Enough.
 What more could any prospective buyer ask for?

 The Predator 108 was the first Sunseeker sportscruiser to break the 100ft threshold and many people still consider it the best-looking superyacht it has built to date.
 It featured in the 2008 James Bond film Quantum of Solace as baddie Le Chiffre’s private hideaway rather than a getaway boat.

 Perhaps the idea of filming a chase scene in a multi-million pound superyacht was a little too rich even for the Bond franchise.
 Shame, because with triple 2,000hp MTUs on Arneson surface drives it was more than capable of holding its own with anything MI5 could muster.
 The difference is that it could do all this while packing a jacuzzi on the foredeck and the kind of accommodation you’d normally find in a 5-star hotel suite.

 Even by Sunseeker standards the 28 Metre was a rule-breaker.
 With its high bow, swooping sheerline and distinctive wraparound glazing, it looked different to any other boat in the range while still being instantly recognisable as a Sunseeker.